posabsolute/posabsolute.github.io/_posts/the-email-stack.md

+---
+layout: post
+title: "Navigating the Complexities of Transactional Email Development in 2024: A Historical Perspective and Some Solutions"
+---

 # Navigating the Complexities of Transactional Email Development in 2024: A Historical Perspective and Some Solutions

 Email development has historically been a complex field, marked by the challenges of dealing with inconsistent HTML rendering across various email clients.
 This reached a boiling point when Outlook transitioned from the IE6 engine to Microsoft Word's rendering engine around 2009, amplifying the difficulties in creating consistent email layouts.